laithsinawi/hipsum-pixel/README.txt

 == Description ==

 Hipsum Pixel brings the power of two data services into a single WordPress plugin.
-"RandomText" grabs dummy text in either Lorem Ipsum or Gibberish format, and "LoremPixel" gets randoms images in multiple different categories.
-Hipsum Pixel let's format the content using HTML tags (p, ol, ul, and h1-h4).
+"RandomText" grabs dummy text in either Lorem Ipsum or Gibberish format, and your choice of either [LoremPixel](http://lorempixel.com) or [Placekitten](http://placekitten.com) gets randoms images.
+LoremPixel also includes multiple image categories.
+Hipsum Pixel let's you format the content using HTML tags (p, ol, ul, and h1-h4).
 For images, you can set width and height and native WordPress classes for positioning (left, right, center).

 ### Plugin Features:

-*   Add button to editor, which opens a lightbox window with UI
+*   Add button to editor, which opens a lightbox window with UIa
 *   Generate Lorem Ipsum or Gibberish content in HTML tags (p, ol, ul, h1-h4)
-*   Generate random images in color or grayscale and from multiple different categories
+*   Generate random images in color or gray scale and from multiple different categories
 *   Configurable number of HTML elements and number of words per element
 *   Configurable image width and height and alignment using native WordPress classes (left, right, center)
+*   Configurable image source - either [LoremPixel](http://lorempixel.com) or [Placekitten](http://placekitten.com)
 *   Preview results before inserting into post

 ### Image Categories: